 I’m not the turkey you eat at Christmas!

-My scientific name leads to confusion, “Meleagris” means Guineafowl and “gallopavo” stands for peafowl.
+My scientific name leads to confusion, “Meleagris” means Guineafowl and “gallopavo” means peafowl.
 But I’m not at all a mix of the two!
 Nor am I the turkey that you feast on at Christmas or Thanksgiving.
 I am a wild bird, not a farm animal.

-I am an impressive winged creature and despite my imposing stature, I remain difficult to observe in the wild.
-I mostly move along the ground to forage.
-I am well equipped to walk and run and I can reach speeds of 19km/h when I run.
+I am well equipped to walk and run and I can reach speeds of 19km/h when I’m in a hurry.
 Contrary to popular belief, I can fly very well, but generally at low altitudes and over short distances.
 In any case I don’t fly much, preferring my feet to my wings.
-To best protect myself I spend my nights perched in trees.
+To best protect myself I spend my nights perched in the trees.

 In the 17th century, we numbered in the millions on the continent.
-Excessive hunting and deforestation have led to my complete disappearance in Canada.
-I am starting to reappear as American Wild Turkeys have spread northward across the border to once again colonize the forests of Ontario and Southern Quebec.
+Excessive hunting and deforestation had led to my complete disappearance in Canada.
+I am starting to return as American Wild Turkeys have spread northward across the border.